 1. Apache Airflow

-Apache Airflow is a popular Python ETL tool used for managing and scheduling complex workflows.
+Apache Airflow is one of the most widely used Python ETL tools for orchestrating and scheduling complex workflows.
 It creates ETL pipelines using a Directed Acyclic Graph (DAG).
-In these pipelines, each task depends on the one before it.
+In these pipelines, tasks run based on defined dependencies, so downstream steps only execute when upstream requirements are met.
 This ensures that tasks run in the right order.
 Airflow handles many tasks, like extracting, transforming, and loading data into different systems.

 Key Features: